 - Make it Ahead: If planning to use this in place of condensed soup in holiday recipes, make the condensed version, and freeze it.
 Thaw completely, and warm up with 1/4 cup of water.
 The soup needs to fully reheat to become creamy again after freezing.

-Nutritional data for Dairy Free Cream of Mushroom Soup and images courtesy of www.NutritionData.com.
+Dairy Free Cream of Mushroom Soup (Directions for condensed!)

 Other Similar Recipes: